AlleNeri/travel-photo-gallery/README.md

 ## Generate Photo
 `generatePhotos.py` is a python script witch generate, in a standard way the `photos.ts` file from a directory of photo.
 The file has to be moved to the correct directory: `src/components/<component-name>`.

+## Webp Converter
+`toWebp.py` is a python script witch, starting from a folder of images, generate a folder with the images converted in `.webp`.